EtaYang10th/etayang10th.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science Department, Rutgers University, 2023
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in School of Information Science And Technology, University Of Science And Technology Of China, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in College of Computer and Information Science, Southwest University, 2016

 Work experience
 ======